Haitian president assassinated at home in 'barbaric act': interim PM | CBC News

 Attack occurred amid rising wave of politically linked violence in the country

+The assassination coincided with a wave of gang violence in the capital Port-au-Prince as armed groups have battled with police and one another for control of the streets in recent months, turning many districts of the capital into no-go zones.

+Interim Prime Minister Claude Joseph said in televised remarks after chairing a cabinet meeting that the government had declared a state of emergency amid confusion over who would take over the reins of the country.
+"My compatriots, remain calm because the situation is under control," he said.

-Moise's wife was injured and was receiving medical care, Joseph said in a statement.
+The 53-year-old president's wife, Martine Moïse, was also shot in the attack that took place around 1 a.m. local time and was receiving medical treatment, Joseph said in a statement.

-"The President was injured and succumbed to those injuries," Joseph said in an interview with Radio Caraibes.
+"A group of unidentified individuals, some of them speaking Spanish, attacked the private residence of the president of the republic and thus fatally wounded the head of state," he said.

 Gunshots heard in capital

-In his statement, Joseph said the police and army had the security situation under control, but gunshots could be heard throughout the capital after the attack, which occurred amid a rising wave of politically linked violence in the impoverished Caribbean nation.
+In his statement, Joseph said the police and army had the security situation under control, but gunshots could be heard throughout the capital after the attack.
 The Dominican Republic said it was closing the border it shares with Haiti on the island of Hispaniola.

 With Haiti politically divided, and facing a growing humanitarian crisis and shortages of food, there are fears of widespread disorder.

-Port-au-Prince had been suffering an increase in violence as gangs battle one another and police for control of the streets.

-That violence was fuelled by an increase in poverty and political instability.
-Moise faced fierce protests since he took office as president in 2017, with the opposition accusing him this year of seeking to install a dictatorship by overstaying his mandate and becoming more authoritarian — charges he denied.
+The violence has been fuelled by an increase in poverty and political instability.
+Moïse faced fierce protests since he took office as president in 2017, with the opposition accusing him this year of seeking to install a dictatorship by overstaying his mandate and becoming more authoritarian — charges he denied.

 Ruled by decree